It is depressing when you start looking for tips for frugal living. But actually, saving money can be easier than you think.

 If you start a habit tracker and start tracking the days you don’t spend anything, you will become competitive with yourself.
 Aside from your nominated shopping day per week, try and reduce the spend on those other days.
 Yes, that does mean no expensive coffee.
 Or cake.

 Invest in a Deep Freezer

 When we are talking about tips for frugal living, this may seem like a big expense.
-But freezers aren’t as expensive as they used to be, and it will start saving you money pretty much straight away.
-You can reduce the number of times you do grocery shopping and save overall cost by buying in bulk.
+But freezers aren’t as expensive as they used to be, and they will start saving you money pretty much straight away.
+You can reduce the number of times you do grocery shopping and save overall costs by buying in bulk.
 Store tinned goods, pasta, rice, instant noodles, and non-perishable items in cupboards.

 Keep meat and fish in the deep freezer.
 Vegetables and fruit last longer when they’re kept in low-temperature storage.
 You may also opt for frozen veggies.
 I have started buying a lot of convenience frozen veggies.
-Chopped onions, chopped courgettes etc. It means you don’t have to buy a bag of 25 onions, 5 of which are off, when you want to make a chilli.
+Chopped onions, chopped courgettes etc. It means you don’t have to buy a bag of 25 onions, 5 of which are off when you want to make a chilli.
 You save on waste and no one actually likes peeling and chopping onions.

 I do still buy the odd fresh onion if I want to eat raw onion like in a classic cheese and onion sandwich.
-But in cooking I now use frozen.
+But in cooking, I now use frozen.
 It also means you can bulk up your cooking by adding frozen veggies.